What will the funds raised be used for?

 All funds raised will go to the3million, the UK’s leading not for profit organisation working to protect EU citizens’ rights.
 In that capacity, the organisation has given evidence to the UK and EU Parliaments, and works with the media, embassies and governments throughout the UK and EU27 countries.

-The work of the3million will centre on two strands to protect the rights of EU citizens in the UK.
-The funds raised from this campaign will go towards funding these two strands:
+In particular, work funded from donations will centre on two strands to protect the rights of EU citizens in the UK.

 - To feed into national information campaigns over the next two years that seek to inform EU citizens living in the UK about the application phase to settled status (or an alternative status in case of a no deal scenario), and to liaise with organisations, including those that support vulnerable EU citizens (such as children, older people, persons with disabilities, people who are isolated, certain groups and communities, etc).